hands-on-scala/hands-on-scala.github.io/content/about.md

 My name is Adrienn Szabó.
 I'm something between a software engineer and a researcher.

-I like dealing with a lot of data, especially with biology-related data.
+I like dealing with a lot of data, especially with biology-related or social media-related data.
-I work at a research institute in Hungary, called [SZTAKI](http://www.sztaki.hu/en).
+I work at a CS research institute in Hungary, called [MTA SZTAKI](http://www.sztaki.mta.hu/en).

 In my free time I like reading, wandering around in forests, and climbing trees.